-Lagging motivation can happen for many reasons.
-You might be burned out, you may have lost sight of your goal, or you might just need a change of scenery.
-Digging deep into the reasons for your lack of motivation is a good idea, but sometimes, you just need to jumpstart your engine even if you’re still planning to do that longer-term investigation into why this is happening.
+Lagging motivation might occur for a variety of reasons.
+You could be burned out, have lost sight of your aim, or simply need a change of scenery.
+Investigating the causes of your lack of motivation is a wonderful idea, but sometimes you just need to fire up your engine, even if you want to perform a longer-term investigation into why this is happening.

-Maybe you need to figure out how to pay for your upcoming college education.
-It may be overwhelming to think about filling out financial aid forms, researching loans and making a budget.
-Instead, to start with, just sign up with a free scholarship search and application platform.
+Perhaps you need to work out how you’re going to pay for your upcoming college education.
+Filling out financial aid papers, researching loans, and creating a budget can be difficult.
+To begin, simply register with a free scholarship search and application site.

-You don’t have to literally take a hike, but any form of exercise can sometimes help increase your motivation.
-That might be ten jumping jacks next to your desk, a quick walk around the block, or a more full-on workout such as going on a run, a gym session, or some time on the yoga mat.
-Physical activity can be great for shaking you out of your inertia and can often help perk you up out of those low energy doldrums you may feel in the afternoon.
+You don’t have to go hiking, but any sort of exercise can occasionally help boost your motivation.
+That may be ten jumping jacks next to your desk, a brief walk around the block, or a more intense workout like going for a run, hitting the gym, or stretching on the yoga mat.
+Physical activity can be fantastic for shaking you out of your inertia and can frequently help cheer you up out of those afternoon doldrums.

-Whether you can only spare five minutes or you can take off for five days, stepping away from whatever you are working on can actually do a lot to reset your motivation and focus.
-Sometimes, you just need to focus on something else even if it’s only getting up and going to the kitchen to make a cup of coffee or tea.
-If you have the time and money, though, nothing beats a weekend or longer away someplace new to refresh you.
+Whether you can simply take a five-minute break or a five-day vacation, taking a break from whatever you’re working on can help you re-energize and re-focus.
+Sometimes you just need to switch gears, even if it’s just waking up and walking to the kitchen to make a cup of coffee or tea.
+If you have the time and money, nothing beats a weekend or longer vacation somewhere new to recharge your batteries.

-Using the carrot or the stick is a well-known way of conceptualizing motivation, with the idea being that the carrot is the reward, and the stick is punishment.
-Too often, we use the latter, whether it’s beating ourselves up for not producing as much as we think we should or facing the real-world consequences of not doing so, such as an angry boss.
-A much gentler method is the carrot.
-A carrot might not sound like much in the way of a reward, so you’re allowed to pick something more tempting, whether that’s a spa day, a binge-watching session or a piece of cake.
+A well-known approach to conceptualizing motivation is to use the carrot or the stick, with the carrot serving as the reward and the stick serving as the punishment.
+We employ the latter much too often, whether we’re beating ourselves up for not creating as much as we think we should or dealing with the real-world consequences of not doing so, such as an angry boss.
+The carrot is a much kinder way.
+A carrot may not seem like much of a reward, but you are free to choose something more appealing, such as a spa day, a binge-watching session, or a piece of cake.